tducasse/website/posts/the-weekend-project.md

 # The weekend project

 I've always wanted to build something _meaningful_.
 I tried to come up with an original idea, the "next big thing".

 But like many other developers, I would start a project, create a GitHub repo, write code for a day, and get bored!

 I think I've finally realised that what I care about is not _really_ building the next big thing, it's just _learning_ something new.

-But now, I have tons of open source GitHub repos that don't really go anywhere and don't really do anything more than a very small prototype.
+And now I have tons of open source GitHub repos that don't really go anywhere and don't really do anything more than a very small prototype.

 So I decided to make them _official_ "weekend projects", and here I am with this "weekend project" project. 😅